bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 - Each label can be 1 to 63 alphanumeric characters.
 - A label can contain hyphens ("-"), but must not start or end with a hyphen.
 - The right-most label must not be digits only.
-- The name can have a trailing dot—for example, "foo.example.com.".
+- The name can have a trailing dot — for example, "foo.example.com.".
 - The name can be 253 characters at most, excluding the optional trailing dot.

 If the field value isn't a valid hostname, an error message will be generated.